-MSHN designates the Chief Compliance and Quality Officer as the PIHP Compliance Officer, who will be given sufficient authority and control to oversee and monitor the Compliance Program related Policies and Procedures, including but not limited to the following:
+MSHN designates the Director of Compliance, Customer Service and Quality as the PIHP Compliance Officer, who will be given sufficient authority and control to oversee and monitor the Compliance Program related Policies and Procedures, including but not limited to the following:

-- Oversight of internal (PIHP Audits) and external provider network audits (MDHHS Audit and EQR Audit) and monitoring activities outlined in the compliance plan. - Directs and is accountable for the implementation and enforcement of the Compliance Plan. - Serves as chair of the MSHN's Corporate Compliance Committee and Regional Compliance Committee - Provides leadership to MSHN compliance activity and consultative support to CMHSP Participants/SUD Providers. - Responsible for oversight of MSHN efforts to maintain compliance with federal and state regulations and contractual obligations.
+- Oversight of internal (PIHP Audits) and external provider network audits (MDHHS Audit and EQR Audit) and monitoring activities outlined in the compliance plan. - Directs and is accountable for the implementation and enforcement of the Compliance Plan. - Serves as chair of the MSHN's Corporate Compliance Committee and Regional Compliance Committee and provides leadership to MSHN compliance activity and consultative support to CMHSP Participants/SUD Providers. - Responsible for oversight of MSHN efforts to maintain compliance with federal and state regulations and contractual obligations. - Serves as the Privacy Officer for MSHN.

-- Serves as the Privacy Officer for MSHN. - Ensures that effective systems are in place by which actual or suspected compliance violations are reported in a timely manner to appropriate governing bodies. - Reviews all reports of actual or suspected compliance violations received by MSHN from any source and ensures that effective investigation and/or other action is taken. - Completes investigations referred by, and under the direction of, the Office of Inspector General - Monitors changes in federal and state health care laws and regulations applicable to MSHN operations and disseminate to the region. - Works collaboratively with other MSHN employees and CMHSP Participants/SUD Providers to ensure that auditing and monitoring protocols are designed to detect and deter potential compliance violations. - Coordinates compliance training and education efforts for MSHN staff and Board Members - Ensures that performance improvement plans are adequate to ensure compliance and assures effective implementation of corrective action occurs to reduce risk of future occurrences. - Prepares and submits the quarterly Office of Inspector General program integrity report - Prepares and delivers an annual compliance report to the MSHN Board covering the fiscal year, including: - A summary of trends in the frequency, nature and severity of substantiated compliance violations; - A review of any changes to the Compliance Plan or program; and - o An objective assessment of the effectiveness of the Compliance Plan and Program.
+- Ensures that effective systems are in place by which actual or suspected compliance violations are reported in a timely manner to appropriate governing bodies. - Reviews all reports of actual or suspected compliance violations received by MSHN from any source and ensures that effective investigation and/or other action is taken. - Monitors changes in federal and state health care laws and regulations applicable to MSHN operations and disseminate to the region. - Works collaboratively with other MSHN employees and CMHSP Participants/SUD Providers to ensure that auditing and monitoring protocols are designed to detect and deter potential compliance violations. - Ensures that performance improvement plans are adequate to ensure compliance and assures effective implementation of corrective action occurs to reduce risk of future occurrences. - Prepares and delivers an annual compliance report to the MSHN Board covering the fiscal year, including: - A summary of trends in the frequency, nature and severity of substantiated compliance violations; - o A review of any changes to the Compliance Plan or program; and - An objective assessment of the effectiveness of the Compliance Plan and Program.